-Instruction 3L Hours per week

-Duration of Semester End Examination 3 hours
+Instruction Duration of Semester End Examination Semester End Examination Continuous Internal Evaluation Credits 3L Hours per week 3 hours 60 Marks 40 Marks 3

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 - 1. Comprehend the concept of determination of flexural deflections statically determinate beams using various methods. - 2.
 Analyze the indeterminate beams. - 3.
 Understand the behavior of circular shafts subjected to torsion and also to the combined effect of bending and torsion. - 4.
 Compute the strain energy in bars subjected to the action of various types of loads and significance and analysis of types of springs. - 5.
 To compute maximum load carrying capacity of various columns.